Screenix

 OBS Studio

-Powerful free recorder and streamer, best for advanced users
+Powerful free recorder and streamer for advanced users

 Linux, Windows, macOSFree